-It may surprise you to learn that millions of businesses rely on faxing to transmit their most important documents - even many in the high-tech industry.
-And many are facing the same critical questions you may be considering today:
+It might surprise you to learn that millions of businesses still rely on faxing to transmit their most important documents - even many in the high-tech industry.
+And many are facing the same critical questions you might be considering today:

-- Even if you've moved to a more sophisticated on-premises fax infrastructure, with internally managed fax servers, are you realizing maximum efficiency and cost-effectiveness from this solution? - If your servers are at end of life, does it make sense to re-invest in building out a replacement? - Are there better, more cost-effective options available today?
+- Even if you've moved to a more sophisticated on-premises fax infrastructure, with internally managed fax servers, are you realising maximum ef ficiency and cost-effectiveness from this solution? - If your servers are at end of life, does it make sense to re-invest in building out a replacement? - Are there better, more cost-effective options available today?

-To assist, allow us to offer a brief overview of the three common enterprise fax models in use today - and the pros and cons of each.
+To assist, allow us to offer a brief overview of the three common enterprise fax models in use today - and the benefits and drawbacks of each.